bacdillon/AutomationPlayground/UiPath/Basic API Integration Extracting Data from a REST API into Excel/Readme.md

 ## 18. Time or Cost Savings (If Evident)

 The video shows 15 records being retrieved from the API and compiled into Excel in well under a minute of runtime.
 Because this is a training/demonstration exercise using a public test API rather than a live production data source, no real-world volume or cost savings figures apply here.
-That said, the underlying capability — turning repeated API calls into a clean spreadsheet automatically — is a common source of real time savings anywhere a business needs bulk data pulled from an API on a regular basis.
+The underlying capability is turning repeated API calls into a clean spreadsheet automatically, it is a common source of real time savings anywhere a business needs bulk data pulled from an API on a regular basis.

 ## 19. Skills Demonstrated